Nathan Gerbe: Professional

 On January 24, 2018, it was announced that the Columbus Blue Jackets signed Gerbe to a one-year, two-way contract for the rest of the 2017–18 season.
 After clearing waivers, Gerbe was assigned to the Cleveland Monsters of the AHL.
-However, after Markus Nutivaara was placed on injured reserve, Gerbe was called up to the NHL on February 21, 2018.
-He was reassigned to the Monsters a few days later on February 26, 2018, after recording no points in two games.
-In adding to the depth within the Blue Jackets organization, Gerbe agreed to a two-year, two-way contract extension on March 15, 2018.
+However, after Markus Nutivaara was placed on injured reserve, Gerbe was called up to the NHL on February 21.
+He was reassigned to the Monsters a few days later on February 26, after recording no points in two games.
+In adding to the depth within the Blue Jackets organization, Gerbe agreed to a two-year, two-way contract extension on March 15.

 Before the 2018–19 season, the Monsters named Gerbe team captain after going without one the previous season.

-After 13 professional seasons in the National Hockey League, Gerbe officially announced his retirement on September 14th, 2022.
-The same day he also announced he’d joined the Nashville Predators organization as the club's forward development coach.
+After 13 professional seasons in the National Hockey League (NHL), Gerbe announced his retirement on September 14, 2022.
+The same day he also announced he had joined the Nashville Predators organization as the club's forward development coach.